ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf4pro.rst

 The board's RSSI pad can be used as an analog RSSI input.
 Use pin "0" as the RSSI input pin in Mission Planner.
 Mission planner default values for battery voltage and current scales are provided, however since many variations of this board are available, these may needed to be manually calibrated.

 If you want to power the servos from the ESC BEC via the board's center rail for the servo outputs, then you should remove the diode as per here: https://www.rcgroups.com/forums/showthread.php?2874687, otherwise, independently power the servos directly from the ESC or independent BEC with no connection to the board's servo output center rail.
+The VCC pin next to the RX in pin is a 5V output only and not affected by this modification.

 .. figure:: ../../../images/OMNIBUSF4Pro_remove_diode.jpg
     :target: ../_images/OMNIBUSF4Pro_remove_diode.jpg